mautic/user-documentation/docs/configuration/settings.rst

 * **Site URL** - This is where Mautic is physically installed.
 Set the URL for this site here.
 Cron jobs needs this to correctly determine absolute URLs when generating links for Emails, etc. It 's also called Mautic's 'base URL'.

-* **Mautic’s root URL** - When a User signs in to their Mautic instance, they go to ``mautic.example.com``.
+* **Mautic's root URL** - When a User signs in to their Mautic instance, they go to ``mautic.example.com``.
 However, that Landing Page is also accessible to the public.
 If a Contact visits that address, they see the Mautic login page for that instance.

-  To brand that Landing Page, create a Mautic Landing Page that you’d want to greet any Contacts who visit your root ``URL``.
-Once you’ve done that, Users can sign in into Mautic by visiting ``mautic.example.com/s/login``.
+  To brand that Landing Page, create a Mautic Landing Page that you'd want to greet any Contacts who visit your root ``URL``.
+Once you've done that, Users can sign in into Mautic by visiting ``mautic.example.com/s/login``.

 * **404 page** - Select the Landing Page that you want to use as the 404 Landing Page.
-If you don’t want to use Mautic’s default 404 error page, create a custom Landing Page and select that page here.
-If you don’t select any page, Mautic uses the default error page.
+If you don't want to use Mautic's default 404 error page, create a custom Landing Page and select that page here.
+If you don't select any page, Mautic uses the default error page.

 * **Path to the cache, log, and images directory** - These are the file system paths where the cache, logs, and images are saved.